 Your personal debt as well as both your personal and business credit will likely be a factor in qualifying for a dental practice loan.
-However, bad credit won’t necessarily rule you out — it depends on why your credit is bad and the lender.
+However, bad credit won’t necessarily rule you out — it depends on why you have bad credit, and the lender’s policies.

 How Many Years Can You Finance Dental Equipment?

 The repayment terms of your loan can vary greatly depending on the type of financing you’re using to purchase equipment.
 If you take out a dental equipment loan, you may have several months to 10 years to repay the loan.
 But larger practice loans, particularly those that will cover commercial real estate in addition to equipment, could have much longer loan terms of up to 15 or 25 years.

 The longer your repayment term, the lower your monthly payment.
 However, a longer term also means more interest can accrue, which increases your overall cost of financing.
 Some lending institutions may allow you to repay a loan early without paying a prepayment fee, but longer-term loans could still have higher interest rates.

 Opening and running a dental office can be a capital-intensive process.
-It can take several hundred thousand dollars to get started, in addition to the student loans you took on to become a dentist.
-However, many dentists are able to build a practice, repay all their debt, and build significant wealth over their lifetime.
+It can take several hundred thousand dollars to get started, and that can be daunting, especially if you already have student loans you took on to become a dentist.
+However, many dentists are able to build their own practice, repay their debt, and build significant wealth over their lifetimes.